tandemungwa/project/README.md

 <h1> Dependencies </h1>

-First, clone the project into a folder using git clone.
+First, clone the project into a folder using <code>git clone</code>.

 Prior to running scripts, setup the following Conda environment: